“Glance into the world just as though time were gone: and everything crooked will become straight to you.”

 He got dressed quickly – jeans, high-tops, concert shirt (Styx today).

 He felt better.
 But the doubt was descending on him.
 It always did after a bad extra-planar experience.

 Was he really cut out for this?
 He was still inexperienced as a sorcerer and sometimes it terrified him that he was self-taught.

 He had no idea why he had started dreaming of what he later learned in the Akashic libraries were Atlantean runes.
 He had never really questioned the voices that whispered encouragement to his sleeping and meditating mind.

 Am I being trained?

-The man who had used his name – his real name – had frightened him, not so much because he was strange, but more so because he was familiar.
+The man who had called him by name – his real name – had frightened him, not so much because he was strange, but more so because he was familiar.
 Andy recalled the feeling that he could trust him, but that this had paradoxically made him not trust him all the more.